20 Best Blue Mountains Walks (Hiking Guide)

 Views from Thor Head

-The walking track to Asgard Swamp, Thor Head, and Asgard Mine, commonly referred to as the Asgard Swamp Track, is an adventurous hike navigating through stunning Blue Mountains scenery.
+The walking track to Asgard Swamp and Thor Head, commonly known as the Asgard Swamp Track, is an adventurous hike that navigates through stunning Blue Mountains scenery.

-This usually quiet, 9 km return walk on the Asgard Plateau passes several exciting sights with fantastic valley views to enjoy from multiple lookout points.
+This typically quiet, 9 km return walk on the Asgard Plateau features several exciting sights and offers fantastic valley views from multiple lookout points.

-The views from Asgard Head at the end of the walking trail are particularly impressive, looking out over the Grose Valley with various Blue Mountains landmarks visible.
+The views from Asgard Head at the end of the trail are especially impressive, overlooking the Grose Valley and showcasing various landmarks of the Blue Mountains.

 Walk stats: